What’s Vegetarian at Jack in the Box? Your Ultimate Guide (Updated for 2026)

 Special Dietary Requirements and Allergies

-Jack in the Box publishes allergen and nutrition information on its website and at the restaurant, so check there if you have specific needs.
-A few things to keep in mind:
+The chain publishes allergen and nutrition information on its website and at the restaurant, so check there if you have specific needs.
+Keep a few things in mind:

-• Shared fryer: Jack in the Box doesn’t separate its fryers, so fries, hash browns, onion rings, jalapeños, and churros all share oil with animal-based foods.
+• Shared fryer: The kitchen doesn’t separate its fryers, so fries, hash browns, onion rings, jalapeños, and churros all share oil with animal-based foods.

 • Salad croutons contain dairy: Leave them off if you’re vegan.